School / Prep

 Contract type | Professionalization contract |

-Calendar of work-study contracts at ENSEGID
+Calendar for work-study programs under professional training contracts at ENSEGID

 April to September: company

-The benefits of work-study
+The advantages of work-study programs

 For engineering students